-- (4) If and so far as an appeal is based on the ground of some informality, defect or error in, or in connection with, the abatement notice, or in, or in connection with, any copy of the notice served under paragraph (3) of Article 6, the Court shall dismiss the appeal if it is satisfied that the informality, defect or error was not a material one. - (5) Where the grounds upon which an appeal is brought include a ground specified in sub-paragraph (g) or (h) of paragraph (3), the appellant shall serve a copy of his notice of appeal on any other person referred to, and in the case of any appeal to which these regulations apply he may serve a copy of his notice of appeal on any other person having an estate or interest in the premises, vehicle, machinery or equipment in question. - (6) On the hearing of the appeal the Court may - - (a) quash the abatement notice to which the appeal relates; or - (b) vary the abatement notice in favour of the appellant in such manner as it thinks fit; or and an abatement notice that is varied under sub-paragraph (b) shall be final and shall otherwise have effect, as so varied, as if it had been so made by the Committee.
+- (4) If and so far as an appeal is based on the ground of some informality, defect or error in, or in connection with, the abatement notice, or in, or in connection with, any copy of the notice served under Article 6(3), the Court shall dismiss the appeal if it is satisfied that the informality, defect or error was not a material one. - (5) Where the grounds upon which an appeal is brought include a ground specified in paragraph (3)(g) or (h), the appellant shall serve a copy of the appellant's notice of appeal on any other person referred to, and in the case of any appeal to which these regulations apply the appellant may serve a copy of the appellant's notice of appeal on any other person having an estate or interest in the premises, vehicle, machinery or equipment in question. - (6) On the hearing of the appeal the Court may - (a) quash the abatement notice to which the appeal relates; - (b) vary the abatement notice in favour of the appellant in such manner as it thinks fit; or - (c) dismiss the appeal, and an abatement notice that is varied under sub-paragraph (b) shall be final and shall otherwise have effect, as so varied, as if it had been so made by the Minister.